AymenTM/CS50-2k17---Psets/README.md

 Tile to move:
 ```

+**frequency.c** : function that turns musical notes to their corresponding frequency (in hertz).

+**find.c** : program that searches a niddle in a haystack (an integer in an array of integers).

 —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —
 ## Week 4: Forensics
-whodunit.c : a program that intelligently analyze an image (clue.bmp) and turn it to a better image (verdict.bmp)
+**whodunit.c** : a program that intelligently analyze an image (clue.bmp) and turn it to a better image (verdict.bmp)
 ```javascript
 ~/workspace/pset4/ (master) $ ./whodunit clue.bmp verdict.bmp
 ```

-resize.c : a program that can enlarge an image to n size
+**resize.c** : a program that can enlarge an image to n size
 ```javascript
 ~/workspace/pset4/ (master) $ ./resize 4 small.bmp large.bmp
 ```

-recover.c : a program that recovers .jpeg images from card.raw
+**recover.c** : a program that recovers .jpeg images from card.raw
 ```javascript
 ~/workspace/pset4/ (master) $ ./recover
 ```

 —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —  —
 ## Week 5 and 6: Spellchecker
+Implementation of a program that spell-checks a file (implemented using a trie datastructure).

 ```javascript
 ~/workspace/pset5/ (master) $ ./speller dictionaries/large endi.txt